madetech/blog/posts/continuous_delivery_tools_revisited.md

 Using Azure DevOps suite meant we could commit new features through source control (VSTS) and deploy onto Azure Kubenetes Service (AKS) with relative ease.

-Heroku Pipelines' [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) allows us to review Pull Requests as a one time deploy version of the application.
+Heroku Pipelines' [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) allows us to review Pull Requests in a single-use version of the application.

 ## Self Hosted or SaaS

 To quote from our original article:

-> ...if you are maintaining a single product, a SaaS solution will most likely be your best bet, as you wont have to worry about the additional infrastructure.
+> ...if you are maintaining a single product, a SaaS solution will most likely be your best bet, as you won't have to worry about the additional infrastructure.
 On the flip side of the coin, if you deliver a large number of client projects, a self-hosted solution that can be tailored to your needs will most likely be a better fit.

 While the general advice from our original article remains the same, we have extended this advice further to include: